-- 5.7 During 2022/23, the Council maintained an under-borrowed position.
-This meant that the capital borrowing need, (the Capital Financing Requirement), was not fully funded with loan debt as cash supporting the Council's reserves, balances and cash flow was used as an interim measure.
-This strategy was prudent as investment returns were initially low and minimising counterparty risk on placing investments also needed to be considered. - 5.8 A cost of carry generally remained in place during the year on any new long-term borrowing that was not immediately used to finance capital expenditure, as it would have caused a temporary increase in cash balances; this would have incurred a revenue cost the difference between (higher) borrowing costs and (lower) investment returns. - 5.9 The policy of avoiding new borrowing by instead using spare cash balances has served well over the last few years. - 5.10 Against this background and the risks within the economic forecast, caution was adopted with the treasury operations.
+- 5.7 During 2022/23, the Council has a slightly over-borrowed position.
+This means that the capital borrowing need, (the Capital Financing Requirement) is lower than the external borrowing of the Council.
+This is a temporary position and future Housing capital projects will bring this back into line. - 5.8 The policy of avoiding new borrowing by running down spare cash balances has served well over the last few years.
+However, this has been kept under review to avoid incurring higher borrowing costs in the future when this Authority may not be able to avoid new borrowing to finance capital expenditure and/or the refinancing of maturing debt.

+- 5.9 Against this background and the risks within the economic forecast, caution was adopted with the treasury operations.
 The Director of Strategic Finance (S.151 Officer) therefore monitored interest rates in financial markets and adopted a pragmatic strategy based upon the following principles to manage interest rate risks: - if it had been felt that there was a significant risk of a sharp FALL in long and short term rates, (e.g. due to a marked increase of risks around relapse into recession or of risks of deflation), then long term borrowings would have been postponed, and potential rescheduling from fixed rate funding into short term borrowing would have been considered. - if it had been felt that there was a significant risk of a much sharper RISE in long and short term rates than initially expected, perhaps arising from an acceleration in the start date and in the rate of increase in central rates in the USA and UK, an increase in world economic activity or a sudden increase in inflation risks, then the portfolio position would have been re-appraised.
-Most likely, fixed rate funding would have been drawn whilst interest rates were lower than they were projected to be in the next few years.

-- 5.11 Interest rate forecasts were initially suggesting only gradual rises in short, medium and longer-term fixed borrowing rates during 2022/23 but by August it had become clear that inflation was moving up towards 40-year highs, and the Bank of England engaged in monetary policy tightening at every Monetary Policy Committee meeting during 2022, and into 2023, either by increasing Bank Rate by 0.25% or 0.5% each time.
+Most likely, fixed rate funding would have been drawn whilst interest rates were lower than they were projected to be in the next few years. - 5.10 Interest rate forecasts were initially suggesting only gradual rises in short, medium and longer-term fixed borrowing rates during 2022/23 but by August it had become clear that inflation was moving up towards 40-year highs, and the Bank of England engaged in monetary policy tightening at every Monetary Policy Committee meeting during 2022, and into 2023, either by increasing Bank Rate by 0.25% or 0.5% each time.
 Currently the CPI measure of inflation is still above 10% in the UK but is expected to fall back towards 4% by year end.
-Nonetheless, there remain significant risks to that central forecast. - 5.12 Interest rate forecasts during 2022/23 are shown below (as at 27.3.2023).
+Nonetheless, there remain significant risks to that central forecast. - 5.11 Interest rate forecasts during 2022/23 are shown below (as at 27.03.2023).